Benita taught AP Calculus BC for 45 years at Oak Ridge High School in Oak

 Committee from 2005‐2009.

-Josh is the co-author of The Practice of Statistics 5e, the best‐selling
+Josh is the co-author of The Practice of Statistics 6e, and the author of the

 which introduces students to the concepts of statistical reasoning in a

 Probability with Applications, which features short, direct lessons that

 make teaching and learning statistics enjoyable for both teachers and students.

 Josh has presented at regional, national, and international conferences and has taught one‐day and week‐long AP Statistics

 workshops for many years and enjoys the opportunity to share his love of